This integration is powered by Singer's Microsoft SQL Server tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 Step 4.5: Save the integration

-When finished, click Save Integration.
+When finished, click Check and Save.

 Stitch will perform a connection test to the Microsoft SQL Server database; if successful, a Success! message will display at the top of the screen.
 Note: This test may take a few minutes to complete.